karanthTanvi/shopping-cart/README.md

 | GET | /api/admin/carts | view every customer's bag | admin only |

 ## How to Run
-The project has two parts — a backend and a frontend — and each needs its dependencies installed.
+The project has two parts: a backend and a frontend, and each needs its dependencies installed.

 1. Clone the repository.
 2. **Backend:** in the project's main folder, run `npm install`.